Ford Mustang Mach 1: First generation (1969–1970)

-Mach 1s came with upgraded suspension to varying degrees dependent upon powertrain choices.
+The Mach 1 came with upgraded suspension to varying degrees dependent upon powertrain choices.
 Big block cars had front shock tower reinforcement, thicker sway bars (no rear bar for 1969), and heavier springs and shocks.
-428 CJ/SCJ 4-speed cars also came with staggered rear shocks.
-Standard on Mach 1s was a fierce but cosmetic hood scoop that had integrated turn-signal lights mounted in the back.
-A more functional option was the signature "Shaker hood", an air scoop mounted directly to the top of the engine, used to collect fresh air and so named for its tendency to "shake" with the V8 engine.
-The interior came complete with teak wood grain details, full sound-deadening material, and high-back sport bucket seats.
+The 428 CJ/SCJ 4-speed cars also came with staggered rear shocks.
+Standard on Mach 1s was a non-functional hood scoop that had turn-signal indicator lights on the back visible to the driver.
+Optional was the "shaker hood" named for the functional air scoop that tended to move with the engine because it was mounted directly to the top of the engine.
+The interior featured simulated teak wood grain details, full sound-deadening material, and high-back sport bucket seats.

-In 1968 racecar drivers Mickey Thompson and Danny Ongais took three Mach 1 Mustangs to the Bonneville salt flats for a feature in Hot Rod magazine, in the process setting 295 speed and endurance records over a series of 500-mile and 24-hour courses.
+In 1968, racecar drivers Mickey Thompson and Danny Ongais took three Mach 1 Mustangs to the Bonneville salt flats for a feature in Hot Rod magazine, in the process setting 295 speed and endurance records over a series of 500-mile and 24-hour courses.

-Ford kept the Mach 1 in production into 1970 and little changed other than the visuals.
-The 1970 body included dual-beam headlights with the previous inner headlights becoming sport lamps and recessed taillights on a black honeycomb rear panel, side scoops behind both doors removed, revised bucket seats, deep dish sports wheel covers, as well as new side and rear badging and striping were the main visual differences.
-The 1970 model year Ford did use the Windsor 2v motor on some earlier built cars until the new 351 cu in (5.8 L) Cleveland (351C) V8 in either 2V (for use with 2-venturi carbs) or 4V (for use with 4-venturi carbs) versions were used exclusively.
+Ford kept the Mach 1 in production into 1970 with a few appearance changes.
+These included single dual-beam headlights with the position of the previous inner high-beam lights becoming sport lamps, the taillights were recessed on a black honeycomb rear panel, the simulated side scoops behind both doors were removed, the bucket seats were revised, new deep dish sports wheel covers, while the side and rear badging and striping were new.
+The 1970 model year used the Windsor 2V engine on some earlier built cars until the new 351 cu in (5.8 L) Cleveland (351C) V8 in either 2V (for use with 2-venturi carbs) or 4V (for use with 4-venturi carbs) versions became available.
 The 351C 4V (M code) engine featured 11.0:1 compression and produced 300 bhp at 5400 rpm.
-This new engine incorporated elements learned from the Ford 385 series engine and the Boss 302, particularly the poly-angle combustion chambers with canted valves and the thin-wall casting technology.
+This new engine incorporated elements from the Ford 385 series engine and the Boss 302, particularly the poly-angle combustion chambers with canted valves and the thin-wall casting technology.

 Engines

-First generation Mustang Facelift (1971–1973)
+First generation facelift (1971–1973)

-For 1971, Ford reduced the content of the Mach 1.
-The standard features of the model were as follows:
+For the 1971 model year, the standard content on the Mach 1 was reduced.
+Included were: